Hi Everyone,

 Barometric pressure is highest in January.

-Looking towards the sky, at the beginning of the month Mercury has faded from view in the glow of sunset.
-By mid-month it will have risen to its highest point in the morning sky, or “greatest western elongation” of 24.1 degrees above the Sun.
+Looking towards the sky, Mercury, magnitude 0, is low in the southeast in early dawn just before sunrise, very far lower left of bright Jupiter.
+On New Year’s Day he will reach his highest point in the morning sky, or Greatest Western Elongation of 22.7 degrees from the Sun.
 This is the best time to view Mercury since it will be at its highest point above the horizon in the morning sky.
-Look for the planet low in the eastern sky just before sunrise.

-The Quadrantid Meteor Shower will occur overnight Sunday-Monday, January 3 & 4.
+The Quadrantids Meteor Shower will occur Wednesday & Thursday, January 3 & 4.
 This is an above average shower producing between 40 to 100 meteors per hour radiating from the constellation Bootes, in the area near the end of the handle of the Big Dipper and the head of Draco the Dragon.

 This shower is a quirky shower in that it has a very narrow particle stream.
 Therefore, the peak time is only six hours long, and that peak varies each year.
-According the American Meteor Society, the 2017 peak will occur around 8 AM CST on January 4, which doesn’t help us much this year.
-Since the peak is six hours long, you should be able to bundle up and watch the first two or three hours in the predawn sky.
+The 2017 peak will on the evening of January 3, and is six hours long.

 This shower favors the Northern Hemisphere because its radiant point, or the point where the meteors appear to originated in the sky, is so far north on the sky’s dome.